Add/Drop/Withdraw

 Withdraw from a Class

 • Students may withdraw from a class during the timeframe between the 6th day of the semester and the end of week 12.
-For non full-term courses, follow the information listed below.
+See the Student Handbook for non full-term courses.

-• Please contact your dean or director if a student needs to be withdrawn from a course at any time during the appropriate withdrawal period.
+• Contact your dean or director if a student needs to be withdrawn from a course at any time during the appropriate withdrawal period.

 • Students may obtain refunds based on the last date of attendance or participation in their course, so accurate attendance is critical.
 Students who have notified you that they wish to withdraw from your course should be marked Absent or Check-in-No until they have been withdrawn.
 If you notice a student still has not been withdrawn from your class after you have notified your Dean or Director, please follow up with them immediately.